 Substitutions you can make to this recipe:

-- you can substitute the gluten-free flour with plain flour if you’re not gluten-free
+- You can replace the gluten-free flour with plain flour if you’re not gluten-free.

-- you could add chocolate chips to the pancake batter
+Ingredients you can add to the pancake batter:

 More vegan breakfast recipes: